CharlZKP/R.O.S.W.E.L/README.md

 ## License

 The Front-end is opensource under [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause "The 3-Clause BSD License")
-Currently, the Back-end, the logo, and some image are "All rights reserved".
+Currently, the Back-end, the logo, and some image (Like the one shown on this page) are "All rights reserved".
+This project uses multiple libraries and templates and those will be under their own license.

 <p align="right">(<a href="#top">back to top</a>)</p>